MoeSeller/MoeTranslatorSH/README.md

-# zhCN4Stonehearth
+# What a nice boat!
-What a nice boat!
+The Simplified Chinese Mod for Stonehearth